-- B29.
-Prior to the commencement of construction, the Applicant must prepare a detailed design Road Safety Audit in accordance with the Austroads Guide to Road Safety Part 6: Road Safety Audit to the satisfaction to TfNSW. - B30.
+- B33.
+Prior to the commencement of construction, the Applicant must prepare a detailed design Road Safety Audit in accordance with the Austroads Guide to Road Safety Part 6: Road Safety Audit to the satisfaction to TfNSW. - B34.
 Prior to the commencement of construction, the Applicant must design and install the site access works to the satisfaction of Council, in accordance with latest version of Parts 4 and 4A of the Austroads Guide to Road Design and the plan prepared by SECA Solution (Project No HD196, Drawing No HD04 Rev 1 dated 24.07.19).
-The works must include: - (a) a 60 m long eastbound right-turn lane on Gindurra Road; - (b) a site access designed to accommodate the turning path of a 26 m B-Double vehicle; - (c) a site entry gate located at least 26 m from the Gindurra Road boundary; - (d) a 'No Right Turn' sign at the outbound lane of the site access (see Figure 2 in Appendix 1); and - (e) a 'No Left Turn' sign adjacent to the westbound lane on Gindurra Road (east of the site access) prohibiting heavy vehicles from entering the site from the east via Debenham Road South.
+The works must include:

+- (a) a 60 m long eastbound right-turn lane on Gindurra Road; - (b) a site access designed to accommodate the turning path of a 26 m B-Double vehicle; - (c) a site entry gate located at least 26 m from the Gindurra Road boundary; - (d) a 'No Right Turn' sign and kerbing at the outbound lane of the site access to prevent a right hand turn onto Gindurra Road (see Figure 2 in Appendix 1); and - (e) a 'No Left Turn' sign adjacent to the westbound lane on Gindurra Road (east of the site access) prohibiting heavy vehicles from entering the site from the east via Debenham Road South.